 It's a secret and can be given only by certain providers.

-The provider discounts standard medicine and/or tells you not to use standard medicine.
+The provider criticizes standard medicine or tells you not to use standard medicine.

 Working with your healthcare provider

-It's best to talk with your doctor about any complementary or alternative therapy you'd like to try before spending your time and money on it.
-There may be ways to safely use some of these treatments, but some might cause problems if you use them along with standard treatments.
+It's best to talk with your healthcare provider about any complementary or alternative therapy you'd like to try before spending your time and money on it.
+There may be ways to safely use some of these treatments.
+But some might cause problems if you use them along with standard treatments.
 Learn as much as you can so you can make the choices that are best for you.